• About

 What is Probate Administration?

-Probate Administration is a process of collecting, managing, and distributing assets held by an individual when they pass away.
-This is not a private process and does involve the Probate Court and its rules and timeline.
-Every document and all information filed with the Probate Court is considered public record.
 I begin by holding a review session with the Personal Representative to outline each of their responsibilities and discuss how involved they would like me to be.
 I can provide instructions to the Personal Representative regarding each task they are responsible for, or the Personal Representative may retain me to work with them throughout the process.

 What does a Personal Representative do?